H. Robert Reynolds: Awards and recognition

-Professor Reynolds is past president of the College Band Directors' National Association and the Big Ten Band Directors' Association.
-He has received the highest national awards from Phi Mu Alpha, Phi Beta Mu, the National Band Association, and the American School Band Directors' Association, and he was awarded the Medal of Honor by the International Mid-West Band and Orchestra Clinic.
+Reynolds was past president of the College Band Directors' National Association and the Big Ten Band Directors' Association.
+He received the highest national awards from Phi Mu Alpha, Phi Beta Mu, the National Band Association, and the American School Band Directors' Association, and he was awarded the Medal of Honor by the International Mid-West Band and Orchestra Clinic.
 Kappa Kappa Psi, the national band fraternity, awarded him the Distinguished Service to Music Medal.
-He is the recipient of a Special Tribute from the State of Michigan, and he is member of the National Awards Panel for the American Society of Composers, Authors, and Publishers (ASCAP) and in 2001 received a national award from this organization for his contributions to contemporary American music.
-He received the Citation of Merit from the Music Alumni Association of the University of Michigan for his contributions to the many students he has influenced during his career and the Lifetime Achievement Award from the Michigan Band Alumni Association.
-He is also an Honorary Life Member of the Southern California School Band and Orchestra Association.
+He is the recipient of a Special Tribute from the State of Michigan, and he was member of the National Awards Panel for the American Society of Composers, Authors, and Publishers (ASCAP) and in 2001 received a national award from this organization for his contributions to contemporary American music.
+He received the Citation of Merit from the Music Alumni Association of the University of Michigan for his contributions to the many students he influenced during his career and the Lifetime Achievement Award from the Michigan Band Alumni Association.
+He was also an Honorary Life Member of the Southern California School Band and Orchestra Association.

 Many of his former students now hold major conducting positions at leading conservatories and universities, and several have been National Presidents of the College Band Directors National Association (CBDNA).